Larynx Cancer (Throat Cancer)

 *Throat cancer (larynx cancer) facts Medically Edited by: Melissa Conrad Stöppler, MD

-surgery.
-Chemotherapy can also be used for cancers that have
+locally and can also be used for cancers that have spread.

 What is the larynx?

 The larynx is an organ in your throat.
 It's at the front of your neck.

 This organ is about 2 inches (5 centimeters) wide, which is about the size of a lime.